Complaints Procedure for Flat Clearance Queens Park

 • Assign a dedicated case handler where needed

-Inspection and documentation of a clearance site mid-process If the complaint is straightforward, such as a missed item or minor damage, we aim to propose a resolution within five to ten working days.
+A cluttered storage area or garage filled with various plastic storage bins, some stacked on top of each other, and a wooden shelving unit holding boxes, tools, and household items; in the foreground, there are several gardening tools, including a broom and a small rake, along with two large terracotta plant pots and a yellow bucket.
+There is a folding wooden step ladder leaning against the shelves, with additional chairs, toolbox, and miscellaneous objects scattered around.
+The environment appears to be a typical domestic refuse and storage space, likely used for household rubbish and DIY waste disposal, with incidental lighting highlighting the dense collection of items.
+This scene resembles areas that Flat Clearance Queens Park might clear of junk or rubbish in the London area, including parks and residential locations around Queens Park postcode regions If the complaint is straightforward, such as a missed item or minor damage, we aim to propose a resolution within five to ten working days.
 Typical remedies include arranging a return visit to complete the clearance, offering a repair or replacement where feasible, issuing a partial refund or credit against future services, or providing a formal apology where conduct standards fell short.
 For more complex matters — for instance, disputes over disposal methods or allegations of significant property damage — the investigation may take longer; we will keep the customer updated and provide an estimated completion date.

 Escalation and Review